 Snackable Content – Smaller And Easier To Digest

 Yet it’s not only shows that are getting shorter – the actual content we consume has shrunk too.
-Web content – that is videos, pictures, memes and other forms – is now served in micro doses.
+Take slots, for example, the growth of slots in Canada is revolutionizing quick gaming.
+Or web content – that is videos, pictures, memes and other forms – is now served in micro doses.
 Most of this is found on social media sites but is a testament to just how short our attention spans have become.
 It’s a type of storytelling called snackable content and hooks a reader on an emotional level, but does so quickly without requiring too much of the reader’s time.
 This allows readers to consume these bite-sized chunks of content while quickly moving on to the newer and fresher stories.

 The downside of this, however, is that longer form pieces get pushed to the wayside.
 So if you’re down here at the bottom reading this, congratulations; your attention span might still not be too far gone yet.